krakend/krakend-documentation/configuration/audit.md

 ```go-text-template
 {{ range .Recommendations }}{{.Rule}}\t[{{colored .Severity}}]\t{{.Message}}\n{{ end }}
 ```
-As the ouput is processed using a template, you can inject anything you like.
+As the output is processed using a template, you can inject anything you like.
 For instance, the example below generates a [TOML file](https://toml.io/en/) into `recommendations.toml`.

 {{< terminal title="Custom output" >}}
 krakend audit -f '{{range .Recommendations}}